Soumendra Mohan Patnaik (M.Sc., M.Phil, Ph.D) Professor & HEAD

 ||

-Meenal Dhall (M.Sc., Ph.D) Assistant Professor
+Meenal Dhall (Ph.D) Assistant Professor

 |